Bernard Sumner: Joy Division

 Sumner was a founding member of Joy Division, formed at Salford in 1976.
 He and childhood friend Peter Hook both attended the fabled Sex Pistols concert at Manchester's Free Trade Hall on 4 June 1976 and whose music inspired them to perform together.
-Widely considered one of the most influential bands of the era, Sumner was lead guitarist (his main guitars were a Gibson SG and a custom Shergold Masquerader), as well as playing electronic keyboards and made his first vocal appearance on record singing the chorus of "Walked in Line" on the Warsaw album.
+Joy Division was widely considered one of the most influential bands of the era.
+Sumner was lead guitarist (his main guitars were a Gibson SG and a custom Shergold Masquerader), as well as playing electronic keyboards and made his first vocal appearance on record singing the chorus of "Walked in Line" on the Warsaw album.
 In May 1980, after the suicide of its lead singer, Ian Curtis, Joy Division disbanded.
+Sumner said he didn't want to see the body of Curtis because, "I wanted to remember him as he was when he was alive."

 New Order

 Sumner and remaining band members Peter Hook and Stephen Morris started a new band named New Order, joined by keyboardist Gillian Gilbert in October 1980.
 Though Hook, Morris, and Gilbert also contributed vocals on some early tracks, Sumner emerged as the band's permanent singer and lyricist, alongside playing guitar and keyboards.

 Through a series of splits and reformations, the band has released ten studio albums.
 Sumner and Morris are the only members to be part of every lineup.